emc-cloudfoundry/cassandra-cf-service-boshrelease/README.md

 ./nodetool clearsnapshot
 ```

-##Future Enhancements
+## Future Enhancements

-## You can now run any arguments with all the binaries below (nodetool, cassandra-stress)
+You can now run any arguments with all the binaries below (nodetool,
-## and also cql-sh with all kind of possible arguments
+cassandra-stress) and also cql-sh with all kind of possible arguments.

 ```sh
 cd /var/vcap/packages/cassandra_server/bin # (or cd /var/vcap/packages/cassandra_seed/bin or cd /var/vcap/packages/cassandra_injector repectively if you are ou a cassandra server, seed or injector node)